All Episodes

 It's going to federalize the purchase of insurance.

-It will put a 14,000 dollar floor beneath all insurance.
+It will put a $14,000 floor beneath all insurance.

-It also means if you have a working class job now, but you do have insurance, your employer may dump you off into the government subsidized market like Obamacare, because $14,000 is a lot of money to get from the government.
+It also means if you have a working-class job now, but you do have insurance, your employer may dump you off into the government subsidized market like Obamacare because $14,000 is a lot of money to get from the government.

-And if you're an employer and you have some uh wage earners that are just enough that you're getting them health insurance, why would you keep doing that if the government can do it?
+And if you're an employer and you have some wage earners that are just enough that you're getting them health insurance, why would you keep doing that if the government can do it?

-So it sets up all these bad incentives again, and we got all these people overpromising saying, oh, and premiums are gonna go down.
+And we've got all these people over-promising, saying, oh, premiums are going to go down.

 Premiums never went down before Obamacare or after or during Obamacare.

-You know, I love these I love these cooperatives.
+You know, I love these cooperatives.

 I think medical savings accounts are another.